-As in the first year, the survey was offered both online and as a paper version which could be returned by post.
+The survey was offered both online and as a paper version which could be returned by post.
 The first two invitation letters provided the link/unique passwords to the online survey and a paper questionnaire was offered at mailing 3 (alongside a repeat of the online log in details).
 Mailing 4 provided a final reminder with details of the online log in details included again.
-Although the paper questionnaire was only sent unprompted at Mailing

-3, participants could request a paper questionnaire after any of the mailings.
-In the final Year 4 dataset, 63.5% of the completed surveys were online and 36.5% were on paper.
+Although the paper questionnaire was only sent unprompted at Mailing 3, participants could request a paper questionnaire after any of the mailings.
+In the final Year 5 dataset, 68.1% of the completed surveys were online and 31.9% were on paper.

-The paper questionnaire is 16 pages long with 43 questions and involves some simplification of the online version.
+The paper questionnaire is 16 pages long with 44 questions and involves some simplification of the online version.
 For example, it is not possible to offer the complete list of activities which can be shown online.
 This is because for the online questionnaire, activities are grouped into categories and respondents can click to see a drop down of the activities within each group.
 This allows a larger number of activities to be presented than on the paper questionnaire.